Serotonin Theory of Depression: Landmark Review Challenges Chemical Imbalance Model

 What the data show:

-A landmark systematic umbrella review published in Molecular Psychiatry examined decades of research across serotonin levels, receptor binding, transporter imaging, and genetic studies, consistently finding no support for the serotonin hypothesis that has dominated depression treatment for decades.
+A systematic umbrella review published in Molecular Psychiatry examined decades of research across six major areas of serotonin investigation, finding no convincing evidence supporting the serotonin hypothesis of depression that has dominated treatment approaches for decades.

 Dr. Kumar’s Take